alexwlchan/alexwlchan.net/src/_posts/2016/2016-05-10-python-smtplib-and-fastmail.md

         self.sendmail(from_addr, to_addrs, msg_root.as_string())
 ```

-lines 7&ndash;12 create a subclass of [smtplib.SMTP_SSL][smtp_ssl], and uses the supplied credentials to log into FastMail.
+lines 7&ndash;12 create a subclass of [smtplib.SMTP_SSL][smtp_ssl], and uses the supplied credentials to log into Fastmail.
 Annoyingly, this subclassing is broken on Python 2, because SMTP_SSL is an old-style class, and so [super() doesn't work][super].
 I only use Python 3 these days, so that's okay for me, but you'll need to change that if you want a backport.